awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **files**
 \(Optional, requires SSM Agent version 2\.2\.64\.0 or later\) Collect metadata for files, including file names, the time files were created, the time files were last modified and accessed, and file sizes, to name a few\.
-For more information about collecting file inventory, see [Working with File and Windows Registry Inventory](sysman-inventory-file-and-registry.md)\.
+For more information about collecting file inventory, see [Working with file and Windows registry inventory](sysman-inventory-file-and-registry.md)\.
 Type: String
 Required: No